We Redesigned Our Website: Here’s What We Learned

 Let’s explore two models for focusing on what makes you unique – how to stand out in a sea of sameness.

-The old model was outlined by Michael Treacy and Fred Wiersema in their 1995 book The Discipline of Market Leaders.
+Michael Treacy and Fred Wiersema outlined the old model in their 1995 book The Discipline of Market Leaders.

 According to Treacy and Wiersema, there are three competitive strategies: